Why Some Believe in Christ and Others Do Not Believe

 As to this salvation, the prophets who prophesied of the grace that would come to you made careful searches and inquiries, seeking to know what person or time the Spirit of Christ within them was indicating as He predicted the sufferings of Christ and the glories to follow.
 It was revealed to them that they were not serving themselves, but you, in these things which now have been announced to you through those who preached the gospel to you by the Holy Spirit sent from heaven — things into which angels long to look.
 1 Peter 1:10-12 (NASB)

-So Isaiah saw the glory of Christ and most likely, just as the other prophets did, he searched the Old Testament Scriptures to know more about Him.
+So Isaiah saw the glory of Christ.
+Most likely, just as the other prophets did, he searched the Old Testament Scriptures to know more about Him.
 I imagine he read the prophecies slowly and seriously.
 I wonder what he thought when he read chapter 53 of Isaiah?
 I wonder what he thought about Isaiah 7:14, Isaiah 9:6-7 and Micah 5:2-3?

 Verse 41 says that Isaiah saw the glory of Jesus.
 But what does that mean?
 The answer is given to us in John 1:14, which says that the people saw Christ’s glory too!
 John 2:11 is more specific,